Tommy Prince: Warrior Traditions

 Prince's Ojibwe First Nations warrior traditions would be assimilated into his combat skills.
 The Ojibwe/Algonkian warrior traditions emphasized the skills of stealth and invisibility in their tactical methods.
 Even in large scale battles, once the action commenced the fighting was undertaken on a single combat basis by individual warriors.
 The causes and resolutions of the battle were determined by individual grievances, and loss of life was deliberately circumscribed to resolve the issues with a minimum of casualties.

+Prince would later be credited with entering enemy sleeping locations and leaving messages or stealing boots, a form of native traditional Counting coup whereby an enemy is shocked or shamed without causing harm.
+This achievement would lead to honours of promotion within the tribe.

 Italy deployment

-The Norwegian operations were cancelled due to changes in Allied strategy.
+The Norwegian operations were cancelled due to changes in Allied strategy against the German deuterium plants which were instead destroyed by Norwegian commandos.
+To prevent the Force from being disbanded, Frederick then volunteered the FSSF to fight against the Japanese in Alaska.
 Following reassignment, the 1st Special Service Force was initially deployed in the Aleutians for possible actions against Japanese forces, but no battlefield situations materialized.

-The unique capabilities of the Force in mountain warfare were recognized by Allied commanders in the Italian campaign, and the Force then moved to Italy in November 1943.
+The unique capabilities of the Force in mountain warfare were finally recognized by Allied commanders in the Italian campaign, and the Force then moved to Italy in November 1943.
 They would take part in the stalled Allied offensive against the Bernhard or Winter Line, which had effectively obstructed the Allied push towards Rome.
 In December and January, the 1st Special Service Force would be assigned to assault enemy positions which were regarded as impregnable, Monte la Difensa, Hill 720, Monte Majo and Monte Vischiataro, assignments which large assaulting formations of Allied soldiers had failed to attain, and had sustained enormous and sometimes catastrophic casualties in the attempts.

-During the Force's initial Italian assignment to a reserve position near Monte Cassino, Tommy Prince first discovered and developed his capabilities of entering enemy locations at night without making any sound and without the enemy being aware of his presence.
-Prince's ability to move in complete silence wearing traditional moccasins into situations where the enemy could be threatened became known to senior officers such as Lt.
+After a temporary posting in Naples, the Force moved on 20 November 1943 to a permanent base at the Italian Artillery School barracks approximately one-half mile west of Santa Maria well north of Naples near Monte Cassino.
+It was from this location that Tommy Prince initially discovered and developed his capabilities of entering enemy locations at night without making any sound and without the enemy being aware of his presence.
+Prince's ability to move in complete silence wearing traditional Ojibwe moccasins into situations where the enemy could be threatened became known to senior officers such as Lt.
 Col. Tom Gilday, who commanded Prince's battalion.
 Gilday established a close working relationship with Prince and would assign him to special tasks requiring his unusual abilities.